 Andrea Macaluso, Editorial Director Biomedicine at Springer, said, “Springer is delighted to collaborate with the American Society of Gene & Cell Therapy on the launch of a book program that will highlight the research accomplishments of their members and encourage original investigation in gene and cell therapy.
 We look forward to a long and fruitful partnership.”

-ASGCT’s mission is to advance knowledge, awareness and education leading to the discovery and clinical application of genetic and cellular therapies.
-The society is a catalyst for bringing together scientists, physicians, patient advocates and other stakeholders to transform the practice of medicine by incorporating the use of genetic and cellular therapies to control and cure human disease.
+ASGCT’s mission is to advance knowledge, awareness, and education leading to the discovery and clinical application of genetic and cellular therapies.
+Society is a catalyst for bringing together scientists, physicians, patient advocates, and other stakeholders to transform the practice of medicine by incorporating the use of genetic and cellular therapies to control and cure human disease.
+If you’re interested in finding out more about this field, then learn more about Bio-Sharing and visit their website to learn more about their contributions to the society through their services.